alexwoolford/asset-insight-graph/README.md

 ### Streamlit Web UI

-For a user-friendly experience similar to ps-genai-agents, use the Streamlit interface:
+For a user-friendly experience, use the Streamlit interface:

 **Option 1: Auto-start everything (Recommended)**
 ```bash